Society for Endocrinology - a world-leading authority on hormones

 How to apply

-• Candidates may not be Officers, Officers-elect or members of the Nominations Committeeat the time of nomination or at the time of delivery of the lecture.
-Council members may be nominated but please bear in mind that, as Trustees, they are not able to receive the personal honorarium associated with the medal if they are in post at the time the lecture is given.
+• Candidates may not be Officers, Officers-elect or members of the Awards and Prizes Committee at the time of application or at the time of delivery of the lecture.
+Council members, as Trustees, are not able to receive the personal honorarium associated with the medal if they are in post at the time the lecture is given.

 • Clinical Endocrinology Journal Foundation and British Thyroid Association Pitt-Rivers Award winners are not eligible to be awarded a Society Medal in the same year.